linlinyang/js_image/README.md

 # js_image
-libary for upload image and cur,compress image
+libary for upload image and cut,compress image